The Legend of Sheila NaGeira

 And finally, think about how this story has survived.
 Not through ship logs or birth records, but through oral tradition, local memory, poetry, and fiction.
 It’s passed from one generation to the next — not because it’s proven, but because it matters.
 And that, too, feels familiar.
 Newfoundland’s past isn’t just found in the archives — it lives in the stories people choose to tell.

-She appears on the Carbonear’s coat of arms, and a theatre in the town bears her name.
+She appears on the Carbonear coat of arms, and a theatre in the town bears her name.
 And her story continues to inspire—told and retold in poems, plays, and fiction.
 In fact, much of what is believed about her today has been shaped by these imaginative retellings, especially P.J.
-Wakeham’s 1958 novel Princess Sheila, which helped transform local lore into legend.
+Wakeham’s 1958 novel Princess Sheila, which helped transform the local lore into bona fide legend.

-Now, 400 years after she supposedly lived, the truth is strictly secondary.
-What matters isn’t whether Sheila NaGeira walked the shores of Newfoundland, but that so many believe she did—and that they carried her story from person to person, generation to generation.
+Now, more than 400 years after she supposedly lived, the historical record is almost beside the point.
+What matters isn’t whether Sheila NaGeira actually walked the shores of Newfoundland, but that so many believe she did — and kept her story alive for generations.
+Clearly, it struck a chord.